thelordfish/Space-Invaders-Cpp-with-QT/README.md

 Hi there!
 This is a space invader game, if you download the project to QT and run it, it will be self-explanatory.
-Have fun :)
+Have fun :) (Just use the spinvader folder not the files outside)